Multiverse was founded by:

 - Hyperspace Crew Mods - this depends heavily on how said mod works.
 Just like with weapon packs, you will experience issues like crew spawning where they aren't supposed to, However, said crew should work fine on their own.
-Just don't expect them to have any blue options or be able to talk to them.
+Just don't expect them to have any blue options.

 - Graphical Mods - While it is very unlikely any sort of graphical/UI mods will break Multiverse, you may experience strange visual errors.
 We've worked hard to try and make the experience as polished as possible however, so hopefully additional graphical mods aren't required.

 - MV Addons - as should be obvious, mods made for Multiverse are the only ones that can be ensured to be compatible.
 Just make sure you're using the right versions for them!

 When patching Multiverse, ensure you are using the following order in slipstream.
 You can draw mods around in the list to rearrange them.
 Patch order is extremely important.

 1. DO NOT PATCH Hyperspace.ftl.
 All necessary components are already included in Multiverse.

 5. Smaller content mods you may be using alongside Multiverse